Aviation Maintenance Technology

 Soar into a new career.

-Our degree plan for an Associate in Applied Science in Aviation Maintenance Technology prepares and qualifies students to take all Federal Aviation Administration (FAA) licensing exams for Airframe or Powerplant Certification.
+Our degree plan for an Associate in Applied Science in Aviation Maintenance Technology prepares and qualifies students to take all Federal Aviation Administration (FAA) licensing exams for Airframe and/or Powerplant Certification.
 Students enter the civilian or military aerospace industry with a comprehensive understanding of Aviation Maintenance Technology.

 Aviation Maintenance Technology Certificates offered: